sthagen/oasis-open-openc2-yuuki/INSTALL.md

 ## Start Actuator

-Start the actuator in the background with default settings, and silence its stdout, etc:
+Start the consumer in the background with default settings, and silence its stdout, etc. Note: Prefix the commands below with "python3.7 -m " if needed.

-    $ python3 -m yuuki.actuator > /dev/null 2>&1 &
+    $ yuuki.consumer > /dev/null 2>&1 &

-## Query the Actuator's Features
+## Query the Consumer's Features

-Now that we have the actuator running, let's see what it can do.
+Now that we have the consumer running, let's see what it can do.
 To start, let's query its features.
-We can type this command out manually, but for now, let's just send a prewritten command that our client program comes with.
+We can type this command out manually, but for now, let's just send a prewritten command that our producer program comes with.

-    $ python3 -m yuuki.client send 0
+    $ yuuki.producer send query-reatures

 OUTPUT: